vertisfinance/docker-images/README.md

 All images are created from the ```vertisfinance/base``` base image.
 See details below.

 ### Minimal Image Size
 This is a common goal image developers should take care of.
 There are some standard techniques and best practices to follow.
-Note that we do not go to extremes here: starting from a ```debian``` is OK for us.
+Note that we do not go to extremes here: starting from ```debian``` seems to be OK for us.

 ### Configuration
 Configuring a container based on an image should be easy and straightforward.